invisibleacropolis-ops/NagaKang/docs/step3_audio_engine_framework.md

   and returns per-beat loudness tables for tracker dashboards.
 The new `tracker_loudness_rows` helper formats those metrics into label/text payloads that slot directly into rehearsal notebooks.
+- **Instrument family crossfades** – When tracker instruments tag a sampler with `instrument_family` metadata (strings/pads, keys, or plucked), the bridge now applies musician-tested defaults for `velocity_crossfade_width` so multi-layer programs glide by default even before fine-tuning.
+- **Automation smoothing tokens** – Automation lanes can append `|smooth=5ms` (or `|smooth=0.02beats`) to request a micro fade.
+The bridge expands those requests into linear ramps across prior values and logs the applied window so facilitators can troubleshoot envelope bumps.
 - **Automation curve metadata** – Tracker lanes can now append `|curve=exponential`, `|curve=log`, or `|curve=s_curve` so rehearsal leaders can design expressive fades without leaving the normalized lane workflow.